andresdhn/portfolio/src/posts/2019-ward6-website.md

     ]
 ---

-Mobile first Static Site SEO performant, uses Continuous Integration with Netlify / Github.
+Mobile first Static Site SEO performant, uses Continuous Deployment pipeline with Netlify / Github.

 This Media rich website uses [Cloudinary](https://cloudinary.com) for CDN hosting and API for optimising all media files on-the-fly.

-Integrated with Netlify CMS for content updates.
+Integrated with the headless CMS NetlifyCMS for content updates.